Yosna/Multi-Model-AI-Text-Generator/README.md

 ## Future Improvements

-- Unit tests for model behavior and CLI
 - Add temperature scaling for more controllable sampling
 - Add automatic hyperparameter tuning
 - Implement training for transformer model